-Sleep is important and now that we have made that startling statement let’s make sure you know why.
-On average we need about eight hours of sleep every day to function effectively.
+Sleep is important, and now that we have made that startling statement let’s make sure you know why.
+On average, we need about eight hours of sleep every day to function effectively.
 Note, I said effectively.
-You have probably read reports or heard from people who can function on a lot less than this.
-But if you’re not get at least eight hours, you won’t be functioning at your maximum potential.
+You have probably read reports or heard from people who can work on a lot less than this.
+But if you’re not getting at least eight hours, you won’t be functioning at your maximum potential.

 This is an issue for both kids and parents.
 If parents aren’t getting enough sleep each night, then they won’t have the energy they need through the day to deal with problems they encounter as a parent and as an employee or perhaps a boss.
 We all have roles to complete through the day whether we are a stay at home parent or a business professional.

 As for kids, sleep will ensure that they perform well in school and do their best every day.
 If your kids are struggling in school or their grades are dropping, you might find it’s an issue with sleep or rather, a lack of it.